rjseymour66/learn-web-dev/README.md

 | z-index   | integer | Imaginary line that runs from the surface of the screen to the user's eyes.
 Lets you put elements forward or backward, using positive and negative numbers.
 Default is 0. |

 ## Positioning context
+Use with `absolute`.
 This is which element the absolutely positioned element is positioned relative to.
 To do this, set positioning on one of the element's ancestors.
 For example, set `position: relative` on the body element to make any positioning for elements in the body relative to the body.

 ## Fixed positioning